Questions and Answers

 Q: How do I obtain coverage?

-A: If you are a NEA active, educational support, life, student, substitute or retired member who is employed by an educational unit, you are automatically covered by the EEL program.
+A: If you are an NEA active, educational support, life, student, substitute or retired member who is employed by an educational unit, you are automatically covered by the EEL policy.

 Q: Who pays the cost of the EEL program?